FAQs

 Please visit our Find an auditor page to see all the audit firms currently approved to conduct RJC audits.

-Please see here a short document describing the 5 RJC audit steps (Step 1: Self-assessment, Step 2: Audit, Step 3: Report, Step 4: Certification decision, Step 5: Review and recertification).
+Please see here a short document describing the 5 RJC audit steps for COP 2019 (Step 1: Self-assessment, Step 2: Audit, Step 3: Report, Step 4: Certification decision, Step 5: Review and recertification).

 Any audit firm interested in conducting RJC audits must first apply with the RJC (Assurance@responsiblejewellery.com) for approval, and follow the procedure described in the RJC Auditor Accreditation Criteria 2019, including using the RJC Auditor Application Form.